znicolaou/manybody/README.md

 ```

 # Output files
+The newton script creates output files filebase.out, filebasefs.dat, filebasetimes.dat, and filebasestates.dat.

+filebase.out contains parameters that ran the files and runtime output.

 filebasefs.dat contains the final states of the system.

+filebasetimes.dat contains the timesteps chosen by the integrator.

 filebasestates.dat contains dense output of the states and at each time step for t>t3.

 # Input files